-A good styling balm should provide the perfect balance of lightweight consistency and firm control.
+A good styling balm should balance lightweight consistency and firm control perfectly.
 There are plenty of styling balms on the market for every beard’s thickness, length, and texture- finding the right one for you is just a quick google search away!

 - Preen With Mustache Wax.

 Stiffer than styling balm, mustache wax is designed to hold your mustache’s shape all day.
 Apply a small amount (a little goes a long way), then sculpt.
 Easy peasy.